 Yet the Dixie name stayed.
 When the college transitioned into a university, the board of trustees voted unanimously on January 13, 2013 to name the school Dixie State University, despite growing grassroots interest in dropping “Dixie.”
 Multiple donors said they would withdraw funding if “Dixie” wasn’t in the name, and chairman Steve Caplin insisted, “No one on this board or in this administration is aware of any racial discrimination in our past.”

-Jeanetta Williams, president of the Salt Lake City chapter of the NAACP, was stunned.
+Jeanetta Williams, president of the Salt Lake City chapter of the NAACP and a Black woman, was stunned.
 “Have they not seen all the blackface, the mock slave auction?” she asked.

 In 2020, pressure again mounted against the name during a nationwide reckoning on racial justice, and the university commissioned an impact study on “Dixie.”
 Released on December 13, the study revealed that over a third of out-of-state prospective students believed the Dixie name hurt the university’s reputation.
 Some expressed discomfort with the idea of wearing Dixie State memorabilia.
 The next day, the board of trustees voted unanimously to recommend the university change its name.